Texas Driver Education Requirements

 First time adult drivers who are between 18 – 24 years of age, are required by the State of Texas to complete a six hour Texas adult drivers ed course.
 Adult students must meet the following eligibility requirements:

 - Complete six hours of classroom or online driver education from an approved Texas adult driving course.

 - Receive a Texas learners permit, or, if the student is prepared, take the DPS road test.

 - Pass and complete an in-car road test with a Department of Public Safety officer at their local DPS office.

-Note: Adult students who are not ready to take the DPS road test, can apply for a Texas learners permit that will allow them to drive a vehicle with a licensed Texas adult who is at least 21 years of age and in the passenger seat, until the student is ready to take the DPS road test.
+Note: Adult students who are not ready to take the DPS road test can apply for a Texas learners permit.
+This will allow them to drive a vehicle with a licensed Texas adult who is at least 21 years of age in the passenger seat, and until the student is ready to take the DPS road test.
 Adults who have completed the course, know how to drive, and prefer to take the DPS road test without a learners permit, can opt to do so.